-Chettinad Masala is a spice blend made by roasting and grinding various spices.
+Chettinad Masala – an essential spice blend of Chettinad cuisine, renowned for its intense flavour and aroma.
+Spice blend made by roasting and grinding various spices.

 Popularity of chettinad masala

-Marvalous and delectable chettinad cuisine from southern state Tamil Nadu has gained popularity worldwide for its intense flavour and complex blend of many well balanced flavours.
-It is considered as one of the spicier and aromatic cuisines in India.
+Marvalous and delectable chettinad cuisine from southern state Tamil Nadu has gained popularity.
+Considered as one of the spicier and aromatic cuisines in India.
 One of the most defining aspects of this cuisine is the way spices are used in the food.
 Though the spices used in different dishes are all same, the aroma, flavour and the taste they provide to dish is extremely different.

-2 most essential spices to elevate the flavour
+2 most essential spices used to elevate the flavour

 Kalpasi/black stone flower/dagad phool and marati moggu/kapok buds are two important and unusual spices used in chettinad masala recipe that adds magic to this culinary preparation and lifts the flavours of dish from ordinary to extra ordinary.
 These two are underrated spices that most of them tend to ignore to use in spice blends.
 Even though they are not available in most of the regular grocery stores here is UK and it is an extra work to find and get used to them.
 Your taste buds are sure to thank you for bringing a dish with new and unique flavours to the table!!!